Swarthmore College’s Class of 2030 shows an overall acceptance rate of 7.44%, offering admission to 969 students out of 13,029 applicants.

 3. How hard is it to transfer to Swarthmore?

 Swarthmore’s transfer admission process is highly selective.
-For the Class of 2029, 42 transfer students were admitted out of 421 applicants, resulting in a 9.98% transfer acceptance rate.
+In Fall 2025, 42 transfer students were admitted out of 421 applicants, resulting in a 9.98% transfer acceptance rate.

 4. What are my chances of getting off Swarthmore’s waitlist?